Richard Newland (cricketer): Cricket career

-The Duke of Richmond's patronage
+Duke of Richmond's patronage

 Newland relied for his cricketing opportunities on the 2nd Duke of Richmond, who had captained his own team for many years until he broke a leg in 1733.
 No longer able to play himself, Richmond channelled his enthusiasm for cricket into his patronage of Slindon Cricket Club.
 The village of Slindon bordered on his Goodwood House estate.
 Richmond's commitment to Slindon is evident in letters he wrote to his friend the Duke of Newcastle in 1741.
 On 28 July, Richmond sent two letters telling Newcastle about a match that day which had resulted in a brawl with "hearty blows" and "broken heads".
 The match was at Portslade between Slindon, who won, and unnamed opponents.
 On 7 September, Slindon played Surrey at Merrow Down, near Guildford.
 Richmond, in a letter to Newcastle before the game, evoked "poor little Slyndon against almost your whole county of Surrey".
 The next day he wrote again, saying that "wee (sic) have beat Surrey almost in one innings".